Cozy Games for Burnout: Low-Energy Games That Help Me Rest, Not Perform

 Cozy Games That Helped Me Rest and Reset

-These are the games I turn to when I’m mentally and emotionally drained.
+These are the games I turn to when Iโm mentally and emotionally drained.
 They're soft, supportive, and gently engaging, ideal for moments when rest feels hard to find.
+Over time, Iโve kept finding new ones that meet me where I am, calm, kind, and never demanding more than I can give.

 Wanderstop